Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool provides a 5-year financial trend for US nonprofits, listing specific outputs like revenue growth, expense ratios, and health score.
-It specifies the data source (IRS Form 990 via ProPublica) and distinguishes from sibling tools by mentioning it complements nonprofit_fetch_nonprofit_full_profile with multi-year context.
+The description clearly states the tool retrieves a 5-year financial trend for US nonprofits, listing specific outputs like trend_direction, CAGR, and year-by-year trends.
+It distinguishes itself from the sibling nonprofit_fetch_nonprofit_full_profile by explicitly mentioning that it adds multi-year context, fulfilling the requirement of a specific verb+resource with sibling differentiation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.